-The Federal leave system is a dynamic system that has evolved over the years to better meet the needs of employees as well as those of Federal agencies.
-Combined with other workplace flexibilities, the program has expanded to serve the contemporary workforce in a manner that meets the needs of employees and is responsive to agency mission requirements.
 The Federal leave system dates back to 1893, with our current leave system enacted in 1951 that included annual leave, sick leave, and leave without pay (LWOP).
 Over the years, the leave system has expanded in a variety of ways, all of which have focused on responding to the changing needs of both employees and agencies.
 The following provides a brief history of the Federal leave programs as they relate to childbirth, adoption, and foster care: